 Nature does the teaching and we adults are the classroom assistants!
 Often all you need to do as the adult is be there for your children so that they feel safe to play freely; to take a few risks and explore a bit more in the knowledge that you are just a call for help away.
 During free and imaginative play children create their own chances to do so many things; from manipulating small objects to increasing their agility, from estimating sizes to creating special places, from working through stress to simply nodding off in a hammock.

 When playing out sometimes the more primitive and mythological archetypes can be seen in a child’s play.
 ‘There may be dragons and wizards in these parts you know, why, that might even be a...’
 When we enhance the magic in play, there are wonderful opportunities for sprinkling a little fairy dust (metaphorical and real), doing a little purposeful pixie magic and looking for trolls.
 Playing in natural places instils a sense of wonder, stimulates inventiveness, ingenuity, problem solving and resourcefulness; playing out can increase physical agility, stamina and a general hardiness.
 Nimble fingers lead to nimble minds.
 The inherent creativity and diversity of Nature infuses children’s bodies, minds and spirits with a spell from the sensuous world.

 On a final note, a recent study - ‘Play, Naturally’ (by Stuart Lester and Martin Maudsley of Playwork Partnerships), comparing playing out in Nature with playing out in man made environments has shown that playing out in Nature during the early years develops caring attitudes and behaviour towards people and planet later on in life.
 Can we afford not to facilitate outdoor play in natural places for our children and all our relations?

-The 'must have' nature connection guidebook now in an online course format - FREE PREVIEWS BELOW
+The 'must have' nature connection guidebook now in an online course format with extra PDF download - FREE PREVIEWS BELOW